ShreyasKulkarni12/STM32F429-BareMetal/README.md

 *code for Button controlled LED.txt* contains a code where the on-board User Button has been used to toggle the on-board Green LED. you can paste the code in your project and run directly.

-*PWM using Timer channels* folder contains codes where the internal timers, Auto-reload, Prescalers are used to generate delays and used to operate various things.
+*PWM using Timer channels* folder contains codes where the internal timers, Auto-reload, Prescalers are used to generate delays and used to operate various things like PWM.

-*code_generating_PWM_usingTimers.txt* contains a code where the internal GenPurpose timer-2 has been used to generate a PWM signal of 500ms with also the on-board Red LED toggling at 1 sec intervals, in the "PWM using Timer channels" folder.

 The *UART_usingSTM32 folder* contains all code where STM32 and FTDI-FT232 UBS-serial connector are used for performing Serial communication.
 The code, hardware connections & other information is in the UART folder.